nickc1/skedm/docs/quick-example.rst

 The plot above is showing only ``X[:,0]`` and ``X[:,1]``.
 This embedding preserves the geometric features of the original attractor.

 Now that we embed the time series, all that is left to do is check the forecast skill as a function of near neighbors.
 First we split it into a training set and testing set.
-Additionally, we will initiate the class.
+Additionally, we will initiate the Regression class.

 ::